 - Soft tissues like muscles, tendons, and ligaments are highly susceptible to injury from the force of a crash.
 Some of these injuries may recover on their own with time and minimal to moderate discomfort while others may require surgical correction and long-term recovery.

 A high-stress event like a car accident can cause a spike in adrenaline that dulls the pain for several hours, so seeking medical attention afterward is always a good decision.
 Doing so will also help if you decide to take legal action or file an insurance claim for your accident.
-A jury or claims adjuster will want to see that you went for immediate medical treatment to verify your injuries were as serious as claimed.
+A jury or insurance claims adjuster will want to see that you went for immediate medical treatment to verify your injuries were as serious as claimed.

-Contact Our Seattle Car Accident Lawyers Today
+Contact Our Seattle Car Accident Attorney Today